cosmos/sdk-tutorials/b9lab-content/1-welcome/index.md

     image: /graphics-sdk-course.png
     description: |
       Cosmos is a network of interoperable blockchains built on BFT consensus.<br/><br/>
-      The ever-expanding ecosystem provides SDKs, tokens and wallets, applications and services.
-Discover the Cosmos SDK and develop application-specific blockchains.<br/><br/>
+      The ever-expanding ecosystem provides an SDK, tokens, wallets, applications, and services.
+Discover the Cosmos SDK to develop application-specific blockchains.<br/><br/>
       Ready to begin your journey?
     action:
       label: Start course